Low Hemoglobin Count:12 Causes with Treatment

 • When the count falls below 12 grams per deciliter (120 grams per liter) for women.

 In children, low hemoglobin count may vary with sex and age.
-Women that are pregnant and women having their menstrual period usually have lower hemoglobin counts.
+Women who are pregnant and women having their menstrual period usually have lower hemoglobin counts.

 Low Hemoglobin Count